Bolivia–Venezuela relations

-Bolivia-Venezuela Relations between the Plurinational State of Bolivia and the Bolivarian Republic of Venezuela were established on 14 September 1883, under the government administrations of the President of Bolivia Narciso Campero Leyes and the President of Venezuela Antonio Guzmán Blanco.
+Relations between the Plurinational State of Bolivia and the Bolivarian Republic of Venezuela were established on 14 September 1883 under the government administrations of the President of Bolivia Narciso Campero Leyes and the President of Venezuela Antonio Guzmán Blanco.

-Both sovereign republics of South America are full members of the Organization of American States (OAS), the United Nations Economic Commission for Latin America and the Caribbean (ECLAC) and the Ibero-American Community of Nations (CIN).
-In November 2019 the temporary interim government of President Jeanine Áñez broke diplomatic relations with the presidency of Nicolás Maduro, recognizing interim President Juan Guaidó in his place.
+Located in South America, both countries are full members of the Organization of American States (OAS), the United Nations Economic Commission for Latin America and the Caribbean (ECLAC), and the Ibero-American Community of Nations (CIN).
+In November 2019, the interim government of President Jeanine Áñez broke diplomatic relations with the presidency of Nicolás Maduro, recognizing interim President Juan Guaidó in his place.
 However, a year later, the constitutional government of President Luis Arce decided to reestablish relations with Venezuela in November 2020.

-Both are strong allies and supporters of Russia, China, Cuba, and Iran until the election of Rodrigo Paz Pereira who want alineation with United States.
+Both states have been generally supportive of Russia, China, Cuba, and Iran.
+However, following his victory in the 2025 general election, Bolivian President Rodrigo Paz has sought to strengthen relations with the United States.

 History

 Spanish domain

 Both Latin American nations share a common past.
-The current Bolivian and Venezuelan territories were part of the Spanish Empire, being administered separately: the province of Charcas (later Upper Peru) and the Captaincy General of Venezuela, respectively.
+The current Bolivian and Venezuelan territories were part of the Spanish Empire and were administered separately as the province of Charcas (later Upper Peru) and the Captaincy General of Venezuela, respectively.
 Spanish is an official language in both countries.

 21st century

-Under the presidency of Evo Morales, bilateral relations with the presidency of Hugo Chávez and later Nicolás Maduro, were narrowed due to ideological commonalities.
-Both countries maintained an active participation in the Bolivarian Alliance for the Peoples of Our America (ALBA-TCP), until Bolivia's departure from the organization in November 2019.
+Under the presidency of Evo Morales, bilateral relations with the administrations of Hugo Chávez and later Nicolás Maduro strengthened due to ideological commonalities.
+Both countries remained active members of the Bolivarian Alliance for the Peoples of Our America (ALBA-TCP) until Bolivia left the organization in November 2019.

 During the interim presidency of Jeanine Áñez, the country broke diplomatic relations with the presidency of Nicolás Maduro, and recognized Juan Guaidó as interim president of Venezuela.

-After the resignation of the government of Evo Morales on 10 November 2019, the next day, hooded men armed with dynamite took over the Venezuelan embassy in La Paz for a few hours.
+One day after the resignation of the government of Evo Morales on 10 November 2019, hooded men armed with dynamite took over the Venezuelan embassy in La Paz for a few hours.
 On 15 November 2019, the constitutional president of Bolivia, Jeanine Áñez, broke diplomatic relations with the government of Nicolás Maduro, recognizing Juan Guaidó in his place.
 On 16 November of the same year, a group of Venezuelan opponents met outside the Bolivian embassy in Caracas to give their support for Añez.
 Juan Guaidó held a video conference with Jeanine Áñez on the same day to express their mutual support.

 Cooperation

-During its economic boom as a result of the high prices of a barrel of oil, Venezuela cooperated with Bolivia, giving away tractors, heavy machinery, asphalt, airplanes, helicopters, ambulances, computers, vehicles, and motorcycles for the Bolivian Police and presidential security.
-Likewise, the Venezuelan cooperation financed the renovation of several Bolivian barracks and provided the initial impetus to the "Bolivia Cambia, Evo Cumple" (Bolivia Changes, Evo Meets) program, funding the program from 2007 to 2011.
+During its economic boom driven by high oil prices, Venezuela cooperated with Bolivia by donating tractors, heavy machinery, asphalt, airplanes, helicopters, ambulances, computers, vehicles, and motorcycles for the Bolivian Police and presidential security.
+Likewise, Venezuelan cooperation financed the renovation of several Bolivian barracks and provided the initial impetus for the "Bolivia Cambia, Evo Cumple" (Bolivia Changes, Evo Meets) program, funding it from 2007 to 2011.